JessCG/MS3/README.md

 <img src="./.assets/img/MergedBins.png" alt="MergedBins" width="400"/>
 </p>

 **Figure 3.** Merged grain size distributions (blue line; dots show mid-points of merged bins) for the test Silikers grain size distributions provided with this code.
-Vertical lines show the lower edges of the small bins (grey) with one in ten showing the merged bin edges (black) and the merged bin mid-points (red).
+Vertical lines show the lower edges of the small bins (grey) with one in ten showing the edges of the merged bins (black) and the mid-points of the merged bins (red).